The Bankrate promise

 Fannie Mae buys home loans and mortgages in the secondary mortgage market (where lenders sell the loans and mortgages they’ve originated).
 This in turn frees up the lender’s capital so that it can extend new loans to more borrowers.
 Most mortgage originators do actually end up selling their loans, but since they often continue servicing them, the mortgage-holder never knows it.

-In fact, Fannie Mae, and its sister GSE Freddie Mac (officially the Federal Home Loan Mortgage Corporation) are the largest mortgage market-makers in the U.S. In addition to purchasing mortgage loans on the secondary market, both Fannie and Freddie either hold the loans individually or package them into mortgage-backed securities to be sold to investors.
+In fact, Fannie Mae, and its sister GSE Freddie Mac (officially the Federal Home Loan Mortgage Corporation) are the largest mortgage market-makers in the U.S. After purchasing them from lenders, both Fannie and Freddie either hold the loans individually or package them into mortgage-backed securities to be sold to investors.
 Either way, the burden of the debt is acquired by Fannie and pressure is thus moved away from private lending institutions.
 Fannie Mae, like Freddie Mac, has a focus of keeping the mortgage market fluid and well-regulated, keeping credit and the flow of funds operating smoothly.

 Operates HomePath

-- Pre-approved for a loan at the time of their offer (if the purchase is being made with financing)
+- You must be pre-approved for a loan at the time of the offer (if the purchase is being made with financing)

 Runs counseling networks